BrightspaceUI/core/components/dropdown/README.md

 ### Accessibility

-To make your `d2l-dropdown-button-subtle` accessible, use the following properties when applicable
+To make your `d2l-dropdown-button-subtle` accessible, use the following properties when applicable:

 | Attribute | Description |
 |---|---|